SJTU-ECTL/VECBEE/README.md

 ## Getting Started
 ### Build ABC
-In Ubuntu, you can simpily run:
+In Ubuntu, you can simply run:
 ```
 sudo chmod +x configure.sh
 ```